HTM has momentum, but awareness still lags. Strategic advocacy could change that.

 One positive trend: younger students are entering the field.
 “I’ve noticed that over the past 10 years or so, the average age of our students has decreased, and we are getting more people straight out of high school enrolling in our program,” says Bowles.

-But that future depends on action now.
-Awareness doesn’t grow on its own.
-It takes sustained effort—from professional societies, educators, industry leaders, and current HTM professionals themselves—to tell this story clearly, consistently, and often.
+Getting there will take action—and persistence.
+It requires sustained effort—from professional societies, educators, industry leaders, and HTM professionals themselves—to tell this story clearly, consistently, and often.

 “I believe it will continue to be a rewarding career path for decades to come,” Bowles says.
 But for too many, it’s still the best job they’ve never heard of.